Wind-River/vxworks7-client-for-bluemix/README.md

     'https://${ORG_ID}.internetofthings.ibmcloud.com/dashboard/#/devices/browse'

-    Replace ${ORG_ID} with your organization’s ID that is registered in IBM Bluemix.
+    Replace ${ORG_ID} with your organization's ID that is registered in IBM Bluemix.
 For example:

     'https://8hvetd.internetofthings.ibmcloud.com/dashboard/#/devices/browse'

 * View application dashboard
-    You can also create the Node-RED application in the IBM Bluemix platform and view Bluemix cloud application dashboard here:
+    You can also create the Node-RED application in the IBM Bluemix platform and view the application dashboard here:

     'https://console.ng.bluemix.net/?direct=classic/#/resources'